Prudential Traditional Retirement Plan definition

 • If a Participant is entitled, under the terms of the Retirement System, both to a benefit payable under the Prudential Traditional Retirement Plan and to a benefit payable under the Prudential Cash Balance Plan, Plan provisions applicable to Participants entitled to benefits payable under the Prudential Traditional Retirement Plan shall apply only with respect to Plan benefits calculated by reference to the Prudential Traditional Retirement Plan.

-• Unless otherwise elected pursuant to Section 5.04(a), if the Participant is an Agent with accrued Benefits under the Prudential Traditional Retirement Plan, that portion of the Participant’s Benefits under the Plan shall be paid in the Annuity Form set forth in Section 5.05 upon the Participant’s Mandatory Payment Date.
+• Unless otherwise elected pursuant to Section 6.06, if the Participant is accruing Benefits under the Prudential Traditional Retirement Plan, the form of payment of that portion of the Participant’s Pre-Retirement Death Benefit under the Plan shall be paid to the Beneficiary based on the Participant’s marital status on the Status Date.

 Related to Prudential Traditional Retirement Plan